arnabc-hub/vivid/README.md

 ## Vivid Examples

-We are developing examples to showcase how to perform various analyses using the Vivid platform.
-These examples will demonstrate the basic functionality and provide a starting point for users to explore the platform's capabilities.
+We are diligently working on developing comprehensive examples to demonstrate the capabilities of the Vivid platform.
+These examples will provide detailed insights into performing various analyses, showcasing the platform's extensive functionality and offering a stable starting point for users.

 ### Example in Progress

-A basic example is being prepared, which will include a Python script that initializes Vivid and runs a default analysis.
+Given the complexity and scope of the Vivid platform, creating meaningful examples requires careful planning and thorough development.
+We are currently preparing foundational examples, which will include a Python script that initializes Vivid and runs a default analysis.

-Stay tuned for updates and new examples as we continue to build and improve the platform.
+We appreciate your patience and understanding as we strive to deliver high-quality resources.
+Stay tuned for updates and new examples as we continue to build and enhance the platform.

 ## Prerequisites